Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Widget Ls:

 Ls
 ++

-Lists all the widget containers in a specified profile's organization.
+Lists all the widget containers in an organization associated with the specified profile.

 Example: